About this page. This guide is designed to help you learn more about our bushcraft knives and knife options.

 16 - Sheath Type

-We hand-make custom leather sheaths in our shop for the knife at hand.
+We make handmade custom leather sheaths in our shop for the knife at hand.
 Our leather sheaths are offered in right or left-handed variations.
 A right-handed sheath, when worn, will have the direction of the knife edge facing behind you

 17 - Sheath Color

-We offer four different sheath colors; chestnut brown (a medium brown), dark brown, black, and burgundy.
+We offer three different sheath colors; chestnut brown (a medium brown), dark brown, black, and burgundy.

 18 - Sheath Additions